ericliu03/blog.io/content/posts/2019/04/remove_undirect_edge.md

 ```
  Then the list given it will be
 ```
- [(A,B), (A,D), (A,E), (A,C), (B,D), (B,E)]
+ [(A,A), (A,B), (A,D), (A,E), (A,C), (B,D), (B,E)]
 ```

-You can assume the edges given will result in a valid tree.
+You can assume the edges given will result in a valid tree, but it's possible that a node only have edges that connects to partial of it's not-direct children.
+For example, if we remove (A,D) from above list, we should still have a valid tree.

 Use this list to construct a tree.

 ### Analysis

-Intuitively, we can imagine what we have in the given list is the edges for a directed graph, and what we want to do is to remove the edges that, 1. from a tree's perspective: not connected from a node's parent 2. from a graph perspective: if the graph contains a longer path connecting the same two vertices.
+Intuitively, what we want to do is to remove the edges that, from a tree's perspective, not connected from a node's parent.
+However, we can also imagine what we have in the given list are the edges for a directed graph, and then we want to discard edges if the graph contains a longer path connecting the same two vertices.

 What we have from the list is a **partially ordered set**  (need to confirm if this is correct) of [**DAG** (Directed Acyclic Graph)](https://en.wikipedia.org/wiki/Directed_acyclic_graph), and what we generated is called the [**transitive reduction**](https://en.wikipedia.org/wiki/Transitive_reduction) of the graph.
 You can also find it [here](https://algs4.cs.princeton.edu/42digraph/) at item 38 in *Web Exercises* section.